Skip to Content

 • Pictou – the “birthplace of New Scotland” with Hector Heritage Quay

-• Tatamagouche – charming small town with many local food producers
+• Tatamagouche – a charming small town with many local food producers

 • Melmerby Beach – stunning 2km long beach